vithursant/vithursant.github.io/_posts/2018-02-14-continual-learning-overview.md

 <br /> <b>Continual Learning</b> <br /> In continual learning, a DNN learns the
-tasks $$T_{1:nmax}$$ in a sequential manner, and when faced with the $$n^{th}$$ taskm it uses the relevant knowledge gained in the past $$n-1$$ tasks to help learning for the $$n^{th}$$ task.
+tasks $$T_{1:nmax}$$ in a sequential manner, and when faced with the $$n^{th}$$ task it uses the relevant knowledge gained in the past $$n-1$$ tasks to help learning for the $$n^{th}$$ task.
 This suggests that a DNN should generate some prior knowledge from the past observed tasks to help future task learning without even observing any information from future task $$T_{n+1}$$.
 Ideally, in